 Bar Kick is a sports bar in Shoreditch that caters to the table football niche.
 Tables are scattered all over the bar and games only cost £1 – not bad for a city as expensive as London.

 Whether it’s forking out for a night in Leicester Square or heading to one of London’s many great independent cinemas, there is nothing quite like chilling out and getting into a good film.
-Check out what the British Film Institute is up to, they’ve always got something going on.
+Check out what the British Film Institute is up to, as they’ve always got something going on.

-Some genius had the idea of creating a bar rammed with retro arcade games because everyone knows millennials are really just children trapped in adults’ bodies.
+Some genius had the idea of creating a bar rammed with retro arcade games, because everyone knows millennials are really just children trapped in adults’ bodies.
 Just like sports bars, but with a nerdy edge, Four Quarters in Peckham is somewhere drinkers and non-drinkers can forget their differences and rejoice in a common purpose.

-While the fifth of November and New Year’s Eve are when the fireworks really go off in London, there are a bunch of other events to catch during the shorter days of the year.
+While the 5 November and New Year’s Eve are when the fireworks really go off in London, there are a bunch of other events to catch during the shorter days of the year.
 Celebrations like Diwali, the Hindu festival of lights held in the autumn, and the Muslim festival of Eid al-Adha are just two glowing examples of occasions that incorporate fireworks illuminating the London events calendar.

 Find a good gig so you can let your hair down.
 Because who really needs drinks when the tunes are great?
 London has plenty of musical talent to offer: A-list celebrities and up-and-comers, venues big and small and an array of genres so vast that even Wikipedia has probably failed to log them all.